wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 ###### E3.
 Servers’ Station and Bar
  - [ ]
 - The server’s station stands at the center of Bow’s End Tavern, where up to four older student employees make drinks for the tavern’s patrons and pass orders for food to the kitchen.
 - The food on offer at the tavern includes caster’s stew — a hearty bowl of venison, gravy, and root vegetables, served with mashed potatoes and thick-cut toast.
-Curtie’s Special is named for Chef Curtie Axechucker (see area E6) and rotates between dishes she calls “garden surprise,” “magister’s delight,” “macaroni and sausages,” and “rat ratatouille.”
+Curtie’s Special is named for **Chef Curtie Axechucker** (see area E6) and rotates between dishes she calls “garden surprise,” “magister’s delight,” “macaroni and sausages,” and “rat ratatouille.”
 No one knows the ingredients used in these dishes, though servers always ask patrons about possible allergies.
 The table below lists the tavern’s menu and prices.
 - The bar surrounding the servers’ station serves a variety of drinks.
 This area is often rowdy, so student employee Javenesh Stoutclaw remains watchful.
 From thirty-five to forty-five students are typically found at the bar.
-- The tavern’s manager also keeps an eye on this area.
-Tulk “The Bulk” Tusktooth is a Strixhaven employee with a kind demeanor but no tolerance for misbehavior.
+- The tavern’s manager also keeps an eye on this area. **Tulk “The Bulk” Tusktooth** (LG male orc gladiator) is a Strixhaven employee with a kind demeanor but no tolerance for misbehavior.
 Tulk’s nickname comes from his imposing physical presence at a burly, muscle-bound height of nearly seven feet — though his warm smile gleams as brightly as his signature golden earring.
-He is a good friend to Javenesh Stoutclaw, and anyone who puts the owlin in danger must answer to Tulk.
+He is a good friend to **Javenesh Stoutclaw**, and anyone who puts the owlin in danger must answer to Tulk.

 | Food or Beverage     | Cost |
 |----------------------|------|